High-quality, affordable mastering for all formats! Head Mastering Engineer - Margaret Luthar

-Our mastering department (led by head mastering engineer Margaret Luthar), has all the analog gear (as well as digital plugins) you might want.
+Our mastering department, has all the analog gear (as well as digital plugins) you might want.
 In addition, we have a Neumann VMS-70 lathe from 1973 used to cut the lacquer masters - step one of the record manufacturing records.
 After we cut your lacquers - we also do the electroplating, the second step.
 These metal parts are then sent to the pressing plant of your choosing.

 Our goal for the mastering process is to make a collection of songs sound whole, as consistent as possible, across all mediums.
 This includes dynamic range adjustments, coloration from various analog gear and plugin emulation (transformers, tubes, etc.), as well as level matching, EQ, and noise removal.
 Any adjustments made should enhance, not detract from, the final product.
 That being said, just like any creative process, input and feedback from the client ultimately determines the direction taken.